eakelly/photoDeco/README.md

-# photoDeco
+# PhotoDeco

-A simple photo decoration and paint application.
+A simple photo decoration and paint application for Android.